More potential jurors dismissed as Trump's hush money trial enters second day

 “This is a trial that should have never been brought," Trump said.
 After he went inside, reporters saw him wink at one of the court officers and mouth, “How are you?” while he walked down the aisle.
 Trump then took his seat at the defense table with his attorneys.

-One woman in the jury pool was let go after previously notifying the judge during Monday’s questioning that she had a trip planned around Memorial Day.
-A man was excused after saying he could not be impartial.
+With the trial expected to last for six weeks or more, multiple jury pool members brought up plans they have for Memorial Day and beyond.
+One parent was excused Monday because of a child’s wedding in late June.
+Another person was dismissed Tuesday because of a trip they have planned.

-Another man, who works at an accounting firm, was dismissed after saying he feared his ability to be impartial could be compromised by “unconscious bias” from growing up in Texas and working in the finance world with people who “intellectually tend to slant Republican.”
+Several possible jurors were dismissed after saying they weren't sure they could be fair.
+They included a man who said he feared his ability to be impartial could be compromised by “unconscious bias” from growing up in Texas and working in finance with people who “intellectually tend to slant Republican.”

+“I’m not sure that I can say beyond a reasonable doubt that I can be fair," another potential juror told the judge.
+“I can try.
+But I’m not 100% sure I can be fair.”
+She was dismissed.

 After another juror said she would be unable to serve impartially, Trump twisted in his chair, looking in the direction of the box.
 Through the first few minutes of the day, he appeared generally attentive, jotting down notes and raising sheets of paper to his face as jurors rattle off answers to a lengthy questionnaire.